cy6erskunk/configs/README.md

     ```cd configs && . ./install.sh```

-    Enter your name and email to filled in `.gitconfig` when prompted
+    Enter your name and email to filled in `.gitconfig` when prompted (add --no-gitconfig
+    to `install.sh` call to skip git user name and email setting)

     The installer does:
     - creates `.gitgonfig` file with some defaults and `user.name`, `user.email` filled